George & Erma Fanny Hyde Roseman

 Erma was born June 6, 1915, in Pocatello, Idaho to William Thomas II and Emily Jessie Dear Hyde (q.v.).
 She moved to Highland with her family in the early 1930's.
 They were married November 17, 1932, in Salt Lake City and lived Idaho and California, then lived in Highland (Number 29 on the 1958 Highland map).

-In 1954 he began investigating the LDS church and after a full year of studying he was baptized by his son Wayne, on Father's Day in June, 1955.
+In 1954 he began investigating the Church of Jesus Christ of Latter-day Saints and after a full year of studying he was baptized by his son Wayne, on Father's Day in June, 1955.
 He and Erma were sealed in the temple.

 George worked at Geneva Steel as an accountant and, while working full time, graduated from Stevens-Henager Business School.
 He retired from Geneva in 1976.